 Model Description Examples Advantages Disadvantages Technical expert This model is used when a CLP requires technical or engineering expertise related to infrastructural improvement.
 Using unskilled or semi-skilled labor may result in safety issues.
-In this model, the partner hires a technical expert or a contractor who provides the materials, equipment and skilled labor for the CLP as well as providing operation and maintenance training to the community, while the community provides feedback, oversight and maintenance.
+In this model, the partner hires a technical expert or a contractor who provides the materials, equipment and skilled labor for the CLP, while the community provides feedback, oversight and maintenance.
 Water scheme installation and rehabilitation, solar power and electrical wiring, maintenance of health facilities, vocational training, etc. It ensures quality and safety standards for the CLP.
-It may limit the wider community participation and ownership of the CLP.
+It may limit the community participation and ownership of the CLP.
 Unskilled / semi-skilled labor This model is used when a CLP requires no or minimal technical expertise.
 In some cases, the community doing the labor may require basic training and supervision support.
 Generally, this model is selected when unskilled labor is unlikely to cause or increase safety issues.
-In this model, the partner may provide the materials, equipment and training for the CLP, while the community provides the labor, feedback, maintenance, and other contributions.
+In this model, the partner provides the materials, equipment and training for the CLP, while the community provides the labor, feedback and maintenance.
 Small repairs and upgrades of site facilities, recreational events, etc. It enhances the community participation and ownership of the CLP.
 It may compromise quality and safety standards for the CLP.